MustafaShabaanElhenawy/Social-App/README.md

 # Social Media Backend

-A scalable and secure backend application for a **Social Media platform**, built with **Node.js**, **TypeScript**, and **MongoDB**.
+A scalable and secure backend application for a **Social Media platform**, built with **Node.js**, **JavaScript**, and **MongoDB**.
 The project provides RESTful APIs for user authentication, profile management, posts, comments, likes, and social interactions while following a clean, modular, and maintainable architecture.

 ##  Features